top of page

 –Andre Tchelistcheff, legendary Californian Winemaker (1901-1994)

-I disagree.
-I believe that Cabernet Sauvignon and Pinot Noir are both Divine creations, each heavenly in its own way, albeit very different from one another… two contrasting aspects of heavenly magnificence.
+With all due respect to Maestro Tchelistcheff, I disagree...
+I believe that Cabernet Sauvignon and Pinot Noir are both Divine creations, each heavenly in its own way, albeit very different from one another… two contrasting aspects of holy magnificence.
 In its finest versions, Cabernet Sauvignon is a medium for transforming nature’s bounty by human hand and expertise (like Tchelistcheff’s) into what may well be mankind’s highest agricultural achievement.
-And perhaps great Pinot Noir is God’s way of occasionally demonstrating how far we have to go, gracing us with elusive heavenliness that leaves us forever captivated and doomed to a mostly fruitless quest to repeat the experience.
+And perhaps great Pinot Noir is God’s way of occasionally demonstrating how far we have to go, gracing us with spectacular flavors that elude description while leaving us forever captivated and doomed to a mostly fruitless quest to repeat the experience.

-Cabernet Sauvignons like Tchelistcheff’s BV GEORGES LATOUR PRIVATE RESERVE please us from the neck up, as do great art and music, while Pinot Noir arouses our inner animal passions, in a manner like musk oil or truffles.
-If these two wines were women, then Cabernet Sauvignon would be many a country gentleman’s idea of the perfect wife— a blond, blue-blooded Ivy League equestrienne, regal of breed and icily refined in manner and bearing… always correct, if unexciting.
+Cabernet Sauvignons like Tchelistcheff’s BV GEORGES LATOUR PRIVATE RESERVE pleasure us from the neck up, as do great art and music, while Pinot Noir arouses our inner animal passions, in a manner like musk oil or truffles.
+If these two wines were women, then Cabernet Sauvignon would be many a country gentleman’s idea of the perfect wife— a blond and blue-blooded Ivy League equestrienne, regal of breed and icily refined in manner and bearing… always correct, if perhaps unexciting.
 Pinot Noir, in contrast, would be his raven-haired, fiery-eyed gypsy mistress, galloping bareback on a stolen horse to their next steamy tryst.

 But I tend to think of white wines as women and red wines as men.
 And so if these two wines were males, I imagine them as a pair of musically-gifted brothers--